VirgilSecurity/awesome-virgil/dot-net-csharp/crypto-library/readme.md

 var keyPair = VirgilKeyPair.Generate(VirgilKeyPair.Type.EC_SECP256K1);
 ```

-In table below you can see all types.
+In the table below you can see all types.

 | Key Type          | Description                    |
 |-------------------|--------------------------------|